 Step 1: Confirm it is really a “new” chat

-Project settings → “Set instructions for this Project.”
+Open the Project and click Instructions.
 If they contain anything topic-specific (“treat the user as the CFO of Acme,” “always reference the Q3 launch plan”), that text is prepended to every chat.
 Either:

-- Remove the topic-specific lines, keeping only durable rules
+- Remove the topic-specific lines, keeping only durable rules, or

-- Or move that chat outside the Project entirely
+- Move that chat outside the Project entirely.

-Open the Knowledge panel.
+Open the Project’s Files section.
 For each item, ask: “Should this be present in every chat in this Project?”
 If no, remove it.
 Common offenders:

 - One-off spec PDFs uploaded for a single chat